-As a matter of fact, the classic oversized chains are one of the Jewellery trends that help you update your look for 2020.
-After months hiding your neck with scarves and foulards, it’s time to show your beautiful collar ornated and bejewelled.
+As a matter of fact, the classic oversized chains were one of the Jewellery trends that help you update your look for 2020.
+Similarly, in 2021, they’ve come even chunkier.
+Consequently, after months of hiding your neck with scarves and foulards, it’s time to show your beautiful collar ornated and bejewelled with these bold necklaces.

-The statement piece is everywhere, from the chic Hermès and Oscar de la Renta to the trendsetters Bottega Veneta and fine jewellery houses too, of course.
+Above all, this statement piece is a hit among fashion designers, from the chic Hermès and Oscar de la Renta to the trendsetter Bottega Veneta.
+Additionally, fine jewellery houses have also created plenty of chunky chain necklaces and bracelets.
 But we picked the best brands for you on Instagram because the social media platform is simply generous regarding jewellery trends.

-Marisa Hordern launched the demi-fine jewellery label Missoma in 2008.
+Marisa Horder launched the demi-fine jewellery label Missoma in 2008.
 Her latest collection features retro-inspired statement chains that are both contemporary and classic.

-The Viennese Skrein is a mix of a jewellery shop, gallery and workshop where all the luxurious pieces are designed and hand-made.
+The Viennese Skrein is a mix of a jewellery shop and gallery.
+Additionally, it doubles as a workshop where all the luxurious pieces are designed and hand-made.
 And you can also have your dream jewel specially designed for you.

-Headed by Hans Schullin, the traditional company has been making fine jewellery in Austria for five generations now and is known for its excellent craftsmanship and design.
+Headed by Hans Schullin, the traditional company has certainly made fine jewellery in Austria for five generations.
+Above all, Schullin is known for its excellent craftsmanship and design.

 Kenneth Jay Lane

-The American costume jewellery designer Kenneth Jay Lane founded his namesake label in 1963 and had among his clients Wallis, Duchess of Windsor, Diane Vreeland and Audrey Hepburn.
-He was compared to Coco Chanel for making faux-jewellery chic.
+The American costume jewellery designer Kenneth Jay Lane founded his namesake label in 1963.
+After that, he’s had many famous women wearing his creations.
+For instance, Wallis, Duchess of Windsor, Diane Vreeland, and Audrey Hepburn were among his clients.
+To sum up, he was compared to Coco Chanel for making faux-jewellery chic.

 Marjana von Berlepsch

-Marjana von Berlepsch is a former fashion editor for Vogue and Harper’s Bazaar, which explains her eye for trends.
-The Munich-born designer adds, twice a year, new pieces to her extensive jewellery selection.
-And you will find plenty of eye-catching chains in her Spring/Summer 2020 collection.
+Firstly, Marjana von Berlepsch is a former fashion editor for Vogue and Harper’s Bazaar.
+As a result, she has an amazing eye for trends.
+Certainly, the Munich-born designer adds twice a year, new pieces to her extensive jewellery selection.
+Therefore, you will find plenty of eye-catching chains in her Spring/Summer collections.

 This jewellery house is rooted in the traditions of four generations of the Heldwein family and classical Viennese craftsmanship.
-Juwelier Heldwein combines timeless, classic design with contemporary trends.
+Consequently, the Juwelier Heldwein combines timeless, classic design with contemporary trends.

 Since 2008, the Twin sisters Lizzie and Kathryn Fortunato have made jewellery with found, reclaimed and precious materials in fashion-forward silhouettes.